-Power cuts are a part of life in Sudan, and it will be a case of when, not if, you experience one during or before class.
-When one occurs, the power may well start up again after a few moments.
-If not, try to assess the eagerness of the students to continue with the lesson, especially if it is the middle of summer.
-Perhaps bring the topic of power cuts into class discussions or offer to relocate the class to the shade outside.
-It may help to have an emergency lesson prepared that does not need significant lighting or technology to teach.
+Power cuts are part of life in Sudan.
+So it will be a case of when, not if, you experience one during or before class.
+When one occurs, power may well start up after a few moments but if not, assess the eagerness of the students to continue, especially if it is the middle of summer.
+Perhaps bring the topic of power cuts into class discussions and or offer to relocate the class to the shade outside.